adrelanos/aeternity-wiki/Home.md

 ![aeternity logo](http://www.coinagenda.com/assets/img/sponsor/aeternity.jpg)

-Welcome to the Wiki of Aeternity!
+Welcome to the Wiki of Aeternity.

 This will be rapidly expanded.